Q&A - Why Are Your T-Shirts So Expensive?

 2. Our Price is Representative of the Cost of Doing Business

 Our 100% merino wool jersey fabric is grown, knitted, and dyed in Australia.
 Our t-shirts are ethically manufactured in Australia—no sweat shops, our makers are paid and treated well.
 We are an Australian owned and operated business.

 Doing business this way, as you can appreciate, is more expensive.
 Our price allows us to cover the cost of doing business this way, while delivering a small profit at the other end so we can continue doing our thing and making more and more wonderful merino products here in Australia.

-3. We Don't Want to Play Boring Retail Games
+3. We Don't Play Those Boring Retail Games

 You know how it goes.
 Set retail price at $110.
 Run 30% off sales 9 out of 12 months of the year.
 Yawn.
 Boring.

 We prefer to be upfront and transparent.
 What you see is what you get.
 Our $85 price is our every day price.
-Sure, we might run the odd flash sale or free shipping offer (if you buy 2 or more you get free shipping) but for the most part this is our regular price, and it's not far off the discounted price of some of our competitors.
+Sure, we might run the odd flash sale or free shipping offer (if you buy 2 or more you get free shipping every day of the week) but for the most part this is our regular price, and it's not far off the discounted price of some of our competitors.